 Wisconsin is a great state to come to—or stay in, if you’re a native cheesehead.
 We’ve combed through all of Wisconsin’s great schools to arrive at this list of the very best, in order to help you in your search.
 We considered two main factors in our rankings: academic quality, so you know your education will be worth the time and effort, and return on investment, so you know it’ll be worth your money.
 In addition, our data team has factored in graduation rates, retention rates, and outside rankings to boil down the best of the best in Wisconsin.
 Happy searching!

 Average Net Price: $16,131

 The University of Wisconsin at Madison is one of the best universities in Wisconsin, if not the very best.
 This is a public, land-grant, sea-grant, state university that is the flagship of the University of Wisconsin system.
 It was the first public university established in the state and is home to four National Historic Landmarks.
-This school is a member of the Association of Public and Land-grant Universities as well as the Association of American Universities.
 It was established in 1848 and is located in Madison, Wisconsin.
 It holds regional accreditation by the NCACS THLC.

 This university is considered a Public Ivy and has the academic reputation to match it.
 The school confers over 136 undergraduate degrees, 148 graduate degrees, and 120 doctoral programs.
 The school also provides students with an instructional program that has been classified by the Carnegie Foundation for the Advancement of teaching as “arts and science plus professions” with a high graduate coexistence.
-The school is best known for its professional degrees in environmental studies, law, and public health.
+The school is best known for its professional degrees in:

 UW-Madison has an interesting aspect to its campus: the school claims more archaeological sites, with distinction than on any other university in the country.
 The school has located four effigy mounds around its campus.
 The sites are marked and fenced on the campus, ensure that they’re not disturbed by students or faculty.